-The greater More Mesa ecosystem includes approximately 400 acres of coastal bluff, grasslands, wetlands, coast live oak and riparian woodlands.
-The ecosystem includes the Mesa itself, and extends north into the oak and riparian woodlands in the area along Atascadero Creek.
-The heart of this ecosystem is the 300+ acre coastal bluff, consisting largely of a level terrace vegetated with non-native grassland, and bisected by two large canyons.
-These canyons, which are dominated by extensive wetlands and drain northward into Atascadero Creek, provide key wildlife corridors.
-This combination of extensive grasslands and wetlands adjoining a large native coastal riparian forest is increasingly rare in southern California.
+The greater More Mesa ecosystem includes approximately 400 acres of coastal bluff, grasslands, wetlands, coast live oak, and riparian woodlands.
+The ecosystem includes the mesa itself and extends north into the oak and riparian woodlands along Atascadero Creek, which are part of the County’s protected More Mesa Open Space, as well as farther upstream and downstream along the creek.
+The heart of this ecosystem is the 300+ acre coastal bluff, consisting largely of a level terrace vegetated with non-native grassland and bisected by two large canyons.
+These canyons, dominated by extensive wetlands and woodlands, drain northward into Atascadero Creek and provide key wildlife corridors.
+This combination of expansive grasslands and wetlands adjoining a large native coastal riparian forest is increasingly rare in Southern California.

 Northern Harrier and Short-eared Owl